lifangda01/AdaptiveSupervisedPatchNCE/README.md

 checkpoints_dir='/path/to/pretrained/'
 ```

+The evaluation code that was used to generated the results in the paper is provided in `evaluate.py`.

 ## Acknowledgement
 If you use this code or our MIST dataset for your research, please cite our [paper]().